ergochat/ergo/docs/MANUAL.md

 ## Moderation

+Oragono shares some server operator moderation tools with other ircds.
+In particular:

+1. `/SAMODE` can be used to grant or remove channel privileges.
+For example, to create an operator in a channel that has no operators: `/SAMODE #channel +o nickname`
+2. `/SAJOIN` lets operators join channels despite restrictions, or forcibly join another user to a channel.
+For example, `/SAJOIN #channel` or `/SAJOIN nickname #channel`.

-Oragono's multiclient and always-on features mean that moderation (at the server operator level) requires different techniques than a traditional IRC network.
-Server operators have two principal tools for moderation:
+However, Oragono's multiclient and always-on features mean that abuse prevention (at the server operator level) requires different techniques than a traditional IRC network.
+Server operators have two principal tools for abuse prevention:

 1. `/UBAN`, which can disable user accounts and/or ban offending IPs and networks
 2. `/DEFCON`, which can impose emergency restrictions on user activity in response to attacks